 Jon Morrow pointed out that trying to create a blog with depression as a niche was a losing idea because it is too hard to market directly to people who are depressed.

 The only way it would have worked was as a side project for a mental health professional, and I had no interest in getting a degree as a therapist.

 No one who is depressed wants to read about depression.
 If you are depressed, you may not even have the energy to go looking for answers.
 You are not feeling well enough to do much.

 I hated Jon Morrow for pointing this out.
 But I knew he was right.

-I didn’t want to just write great articles about triumphs over depression or ways to cope.
+I didn’t want to simply write great articles about triumphs over depression, or ways to cope.
 I wanted to build a viable business.

-I finally listened and pivoted to a wider niche because Jon Morrow knows his stuff while I am still a tadpole in blogging years.
+I finally listened to the advice of the experts and pivoted to a broader niche because Jon Morrow knows his stuff while I am still a tadpole in blogging years.

 Jon pointed out that only way to market to that niche is to market to friends and family who might read about helping someone with depression.
 I also found that I didn’t want to write about such a dreary dark topic day in and day out.

 You have to ask yourself if you are going to be able to sustain interest in your subject or product long enough to keep going for the long haul.

 I ended up pivoting to plant-based diet and weight loss and related holistic health and wellness topics.